volatilflerovium/Duplicate_Image_Finder/README.md

 	start random selection of the pictures on the network
 - Restart will remove the files currently loaded in the application
 - Add Directories
+- Drop-down menu to select the mask for stracting information of an image.
+- Smooth level: smoothing an image can be interpreted as blending information into the local aread of the selection mask, therefore high value will allow to detect those image that are very similar each other.
 - Drop-down menu to select the level of similarity from Low, Medium and High
 - Repeat will allow you to change settings applied on the same selection of pictures after
 - Cancel button stops the application

+On the left side with have a column of blocks of images separated by a blue row.
+All the pictures in each block (except the first one) are similar to the first picture in the same block.
+Because a image can be similar to others, the same image might appears in multiple blocks.

+Right click on each image in the left column will display a context menu:
+- Open: open the image with the default image manager of your system.
+- Delete: move the current image to the trash bin.
+The image will be removed from left column and from the network.

+Left click will locate that image on the network Double click on any node in the network will scroll the left column to the first reference to that image.

+On the main area, the results are displayed in a network visualization.
+To navigate:
+- with the mouse: dragging to move and scroll wheel to zoom in/out.
+- with keyboard: arrows to move around, key + to zoom in key - to zoom out.